carjun/darknet_for_toy/README.md

 In other words, it cannot be directy applied to other different datasets.

-Except the function the original program has, I added three modes:
+Except the modes the original Darknet has, I added three modes:

 1. toymap.
 This mode will record precisions and recalls for different thresholds.